 - Be familiar with evolving PRF and OPR guidance to advocate for yourself, especially with regard to stratification, job, and school pushes (AFI 36-2406) - If your Rater or Additional Rater is a civilian or from another service, take responsibility knowing what's important in your OPRs/PRF and they know.
 You may need more senior AF leadership to talk with your supervisory chain to deliver the message.
-For example, if you're working in a joint organization for a retired Army Lt Col who is newly serving as a GS civilian, they may not recognize the emphasis the Air Force puts on OPR push lines--stratification, job push, school push

-- If PCSing prior to a promotion board, be aware of PRF accountability date.
+For example, if you're working in a joint organization for a retired Army Lt Col who is newly serving as a GS civilian, they may not recognize the emphasis the Air Force puts on OPR push lines--stratification, job push, school push - If PCSing prior to a promotion board, be aware of PRF accountability date.
 It may be beneficial to receive your PRF from an organization where you've already demonstrated consistent outstanding performance.
-Consider requesting a change to RNLTD if on the cusp of PRF accountability date If more than 6 months of a reporting period will NOT be captured prior to a board, work with local leadership to generate an OPR via a change of rating official (CRO).
-This is particularly important if something significant happened during that period (major award, successful inspection/exercise, etc.).
-If leadership does not support CRO, consider writing a Letter to the Board to ensure the board is aware of the significant accomplishment - In 2019/2020, several news articles were published noting the Air Force is exploring a 5-year promotion window for officers.
-While the AF is researching this and other changes to its promotion processes, we have NOT established a 5-year promotion window.
-Under current policy, officers who are 2x non-selects for promotion will meet a Selective Continuation board.
+Consider requesting a change to RNLTD if on the cusp of PRF accountability date - If more than 6 months of a reporting period will NOT be captured prior to a board because of your OPR SCOD date, work with your leadership to capture significant accomplishments (e.g. major awards, successful inspections, completion of major initiative/project) on your PRF or decoration.
+Another option is to consider writing a Letter to the Board to ensure the board is aware of the significant accomplishment - Under current policy, officers who are 2x non-selects for promotion will meet a Selective Continuation board.
 If ineligible or not selected for continuation, a mandatory date of separation is required by law.
-Read more about this on MyPers at https://mypers.af.mil/app/answers/detail/a_id/7242/p/9/c/656.
+Read more about this on MyPers at https://mypers.af.mil/app/answers/detail/a_id/7242/p/9/c/656